Dynamics of Julia Sets in Rational Maps

 Controlled System (5) when

-The changing of julia sets of the controlled system (5) when showcases the dynamic influence of parameter on the evolution of the fractal geometry.
+The changing of julia sets of the controlled system (5)

 This variation emphasizes the sensitivity of the controlled system to specific parameter configurations, resulting in rich, intricate transformations of the Julia sets.
 These visualizations reveal the complex yet orderly nature of controlled dynamical systems, where stability and chaos coexist in fascinating patterns.